Dan-Air: Expansion overseas

-Dan-Air's first overseas expansion occurred during the Cold War in 1968 when Frank Tapling, the sales director, visited German tour operators to increase utilisation of the growing Comet fleet and take advantage of the fact that all airlines other than those headquartered in the US, the UK and France were banned from West Berlin.
+Dan-Air's first overseas expansion occurred during the Cold War in 1968 when Frank Tapling, the sales director, visited German tour operators to increase utilisation of the growing Comet fleet and take advantage of all airlines other than those headquartered in the US, the UK, and France being banned from West Berlin.
 Operating out of West Berlin let Dan-Air redeploy capacity left surplus in the UK due to sterling's devaluation and exchange controls which limited passengers to £50 a trip, and to obtain better rates than in the oversupplied UK charter market.
-The Comets' low acquisition costs also enabled Dan-Air to offer German tour operators with flying programmes from West Berlin keener rates than other Allied charter carriers – chiefly, fellow British independent Laker Airways and US airline Modern Air.
+The Comets' low acquisition costs also enabled Dan-Air to offer German tour operators with flying programmes from West Berlin keener rates than other Allied charter carriers – chiefly fellow British independent Laker Airways and US airline Modern Air.

 31 March 1968 marked the beginning of Dan-Air's association with Tegel which lasted 25 years.
 On that day, a Comet 4 left the airport for Málaga, the first of almost 300 IT flights under contract to West German tour operator Neckermann und Reisen.
 Dan-Air established its first overseas base at Tegel in 1969.
 Up to five aircraft were stationed there for over two decades.
-These initially comprised Comets, One-Elevens, Boeing 707s and 727s.
-They were later replaced with Boeing 737s, Hawker Siddeley 748s and BAe 146s.
+These initially comprised Comets, One-Elevens, and Boeing 707s and 727s.
+They were later replaced with Boeing 737s, Hawker Siddeley 748s, and BAe 146s.
 The Berlin fleet operated charters under contract to tour operators as well as scheduled services to Amsterdam and Saarbrücken.
 Gatwick aircraft and crew operated most regular charter flights as well as all scheduled services linking Berlin with Gatwick.
 At its peak during the late 1970s and early 1980s, Berlin was staffed by 170, mainly local, employees and handled more than 300,000 passengers annually.

 Dan-Air's Berlin 727s had additional fuselage fuel tanks to fly non-stop to the Canary Islands with a full payload.
 At 2200 mi the distance between Berlin and Las Palmas was greater than the shortest transatlantic crossing between Shannon in western Ireland and Gander in eastern Canada.
 The five-hour flight was the limit of the 727's economically viable non-stop range.
 The Berlin 727-100s' enhanced fuel capacity also meant that these aircraft had up to 20 fewer seats compared with their UK counterparts – 131 vs. 151 – to take full advantage of the resulting range increase.
 This in turn permitted Dan-Air to offer its German charter passengers an improved seat pitch, in line with German tour operators' requirement for a more comfortable seating arrangement as opposed to the then prevailing "high-density" configurations on most UK charter aircraft.

 Dan-Air operated the first commercial flight to Tegel's new terminal building on 1 November 1974 at 6am with a One-Eleven inbound from Tenerife.